opulo-inc/docs/content/en/troubleshooting/vision-pipeline-adjustment/index.md

 2. Identifying certain elements of the photo.
 For example: `DetectCirclesHough`.
 3. Showing you more information on the screen so that you can build, debug, and tweak the pipeline.
 For example: `DrawCircles`.

-Because each of these kinds of steps live together in the pipeline, it can be a little confusing trying to decode how each stepworks and what they're for.
+Because each of these kinds of steps live together in the pipeline, it can be a little confusing trying to decode how each step works and what they're for.

 Each step of the pipeline has "parameters" that control its function.
 For example, the `ImageWriteDebug` step will ask you for a parts of a file name to use when saving a debug image.
 Another more typical example is the `Threshold` step, which will use a `threshold` parameter to pick which parts of your image will become white, and which will become black.